Computer Science, PhD

 2. a master’s degree in a related field.

 Students entering the program with a bachelor’s degree are required to take a minimum of 75 semester credit hours beyond the bachelor’s degree.
-Of these 75 hours, students must take the GSCS core courses (12 hours), Graduate Seminar (3 hours), 27 hours or more of electives, and 30 hours or more of research and dissertation credits.
+Of these 75 hours, students must take certain core courses, Graduate Seminar, electives, and research and dissertation credits.

 Students entering the program with a master’s degree are required to take a minimum of 57 semester credit hours beyond the master’s degree.
-Of these 57 hours, students must take the GSCS core courses (12 hours), Graduate Seminar (3 hours), 9 hours or more of electives, and 30 hours or more of research and dissertation credits.
+Of these 57 hours, students must take certain core courses, Graduate Seminar , electives, and research and dissertation credits.

 Additional courses may be assigned depending on the student’s background.
 Students must file an approved degree plan by the end of their second semester in the program.
 A student’s graduate advisory committee must approve the degree plan.
 All students must pass a final dissertation defense, to be administered by their advisory committee, during their last semester before graduation.